sudharsahn/proj1-pageserver/README.md

   ~~~~
   make kill
   ~~~~

+* Alternatively, use the script under "tests" folder to test the expected outcomes in an automated fashion.
+It is accompanied by README file and comments (inside tests.sh) explaining how to test your code.
 * Check and revise your "credentials/credentials.ini" file.
 My grading robots will read this.
 Be precise.
 My grading robots are not very good at guessing what you meant to write.